renuka-fernando/sinhalese_language_racism_detection/README.md

 cd twitter-api-reader/python/twitter; python tweets_to_mongo.py p30
 ```

-### 3.5 Create CSV from Mongo DB
+### 6.6.
+Create CSV from Mongo DB

-You can create a CSV file from the specified Database and Collection in the configuration file mentioned in the section **3.3**.
+You can create a CSV file from the specified Database and Collection in the configuration file mentioned in the section [6.4.
+Setup Twitter Search Query](#64-setup-twitter-search-query).
 Run the following script to create the CSV file.

 ```bash
 cd twitter-api-reader/python/twitter; python mongo_to_csv.py